merps/f5-ts-sumo/README.md

 ## Installation

 The deployment environment used for development is coovered in detail [F5 AWAF Demo](https://github.com/merps/f5devops/f5-swg-aws), this is a AWS Deployment example of AutoScaling AWAF.

-For simplicity, the steps replicate are as follows;
+For simplicity, steps replicate this deployment are as follows;

-first, clone the repo:
+First, clone the repo:

 ```
 git clone https://github.com/merps/f5devops.git

 ```

-second, create a [tfvars](https://www.terraform.io/docs/configuration/variables.html) file in the following format to deploy the environment;
+Second, create a [tfvars](https://www.terraform.io/docs/configuration/variables.html) file in the following format to deploy the environment;

 ### Inputs
 Name | Description | Type | Default | Required